mooxphp/moox/README.md

 ## Testing

-The Monorepo as well as all packages are heavily tested by [PHPStan](https://phpstan.org/) also using [Larastan](https://github.com/nunomaduro/larastan), by [Laravel Pint](https://laravel.com/docs/pint) (Laravel-specific PHP CS Fixer), by [Pest](https://pestphp.com/) and last but not least we use [Scrutinizer](https://scrutinizer-ci.com/g/usetall/tallui/) to see code quality, tests and test coverage as a big picture.
+The Monorepo with all packages is tested by [PHPStan](https://phpstan.org/) using [Larastan](https://github.com/nunomaduro/larastan), by [Laravel Pint](https://laravel.com/docs/pint) (Laravel-specific PHP CS Fixer), by [Pest](https://pestphp.com/) and last but not least we use [Scrutinizer](https://scrutinizer-ci.com/g/usetall/tallui/) to see code quality, tests and test coverage as a big picture.

 Please make sure you use the same tools in VS Code, our VS Code Extension Pack covers this.
 Or do the checks manually like so: